 After you file a claim with your homeowners insurance carrier, does it feel like it’s just you against a big corporation?
 That’s exactly what it is.
 The claims adjuster who comes out to investigate your fire, burglary or other property claim is usually a representative of a big financial conglomerate.
-A claims adjuster looks out for his corporate bosses, shouldn’t you have a looking out for you?
+A claims adjuster looks out for his corporate bosses, shouldn’t you have a public adjuster looking out for you?

 Isn’t the insurance company on your side?